mehranagh20/django-project-base/README.md

 ===
 ## Necessary materials to know

-* Python uses no semicolon and braces but intendation
+* python uses no semicolon and braces but intendation
 * defining variables
 * if, for, while syntax
 * list, map, tuples usage